 Usually it’s the one’s with the least importance and the highest time ratio.
-Start a list of these tasks and identify them so you can have a launching point to begin hiring online workers for your company.
+Start a list of these tasks and identify them so you can have a launching point to begin hiring online freelancers for your company.

 #1.
 Repetitive Tasks

 If you find yourself needing to do something over and over again within your business, this should be one of the top responsibilities to go away for you.
 Think about it this way, if you’re wanting your business to grow, you don’t have time to keep doing something over and over again.